Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Don’t rush.
 Take the time to enjoy yourselves and become aroused.
 Caress, touch, hold, or hug and kiss each other.
 Massage each other with oils or lotions.
 These activities can help build excitement before sex.
 They can also help you feel wanted and close even if you don’t have sex.

 After a stroke, changes in your body can make it harder for you to have sex.
 Following are common problems that can occur after a stroke and some tips on how to cope with them:

 If you have trouble using one side of your body, use pillows for positioning.
 Also, experiment with your partner to find positions that make you both feel good.

 If you have problems with speech, use touch to communicate with your partner.
 Show your partner what you like and how you want to be touched.
 Have your partner do the same for you.

 If you have bladder or bowel control problems, use the bathroom and refrain from drinking liquids before having sex.
 And don’t drink liquids before having sex.
 Place clean, dry towels on the bed in case of accidents.

 For men, if you have problems getting or keeping an erection or ejaculating, tell your doctor.
 Medications can often be prescribed to improve sexual function.
 Be sure to speak with your doctor before taking any medications on your own.

 For women, if you have vaginal dryness or decreased sensation during sex, certain products may help.
 These include vaginal cream and lubricants to help make sex feel better.

-If you and your partner are having problems resuming sex, it’s okay to seek outside help.
+If you and your partner are having problems resuming sex, it’s OK to seek outside help.
 Try talking to your doctor or a nurse or counselor.
 Or you might want to try joining a support group to talk with other stroke patients and their partners.
 Your doctor or a hospital social worker can also refer you to other resources, if needed.